-- It provides for a healthy tax base to support local services and facilities, - It provides, retains, and creates jobs and income for residents of Stonington and the region, and - It provides the goods and services the community needs.
+- Providing for a healthy tax base to support local services, facilities and education - Providing, retaining, and creating jobs and income for residents of Stonington and the region - Providing the goods and services the community needs

 Commercial and industrial development can attract new residents and businesses.
 Future growth to generate tax revenue can be done by making efficient use of existing commercial land and buildings.
 Development has the potential to alter the fiscal balance in Stonington due to the varying ability of certain uses to generate tax revenue or require municipal services.